procesor2017/gitHubWorkShop/README.md

 ```
 ### Report CI
 For reporting We are using [reportportal](https://reportportal.io/).
 How we pull reports log you can see in .github/workflows/Report.yml
+(Workflow Report-CI should be fail, because we want have more interest report in report portal than just pass.
+So this workflow shutdown on playwright test)
 Example how to report from Postaman (Docker include):
 ```
   postmanDockerRun: